dhabersack/islovely.co/_firetips/2020-06-29-rewriting-switch-statements-to-lookup-objects.md

   }
 }

-// 👍 a mapping-object and implicit `return` do the same in fewer lines const getFeetForAnimal = animal => ({
+// after: a lookup object and implicit `return` do the same in fewer lines const getFeetForAnimal = animal => ({
   bird: 2,
   dog: 4,